Configure access to AWS accounts

-AWS IAM Identity Center is integrated with AWS Organizations, which enables you to centrally manage permissions across multiple AWS accounts without configuring each of your accounts manually.
-You can define permissions and assign these permissions to workforce users to control their access to specific AWS accounts.
+Organization instances of IAM Identity Center are integrated with AWS Organizations.
+This enables you to centrally manage permissions across multiple AWS accounts without configuring access individually to each account.

 AWS account types